 So sound in fact that it gave Writer/producer Ronald D Moore great material to reimagine the 2003 mini series that went on spawn the 4.5/5 Season Battlestar Galactica we know and love.
 This series showed humanity almost wiped out by the Cylons leaving a rag tag fleet of survivors to carry on and search for earth.

 Moore’s version of Battlestar Galactica initially caused controversy when he had the audacity to cast Katee Sackhoff in the role of hotshot pilot Starbuck.
-Original BSG Starbuck actor Dirk Benedict got his panties in a bunch and publicly trashed the idea saying that Starbuck had been castrated.
+Original BSG Starbuck actor Dirk Benedict got his panties in a bunch and publicly trashed the idea, in a now removed post on his website.
+He said that Starbuck had been castrated.
 I personally thought that casting Starbuck as a female was a genius idea and DB should have just passed the torch on gracefully.

 Original BSG Apollo actor Richard Hatch eventually warmed up to the reboot and appeared in several episodes as the devious character Tom Zarek.